 Then remember to follow up with everyone.
 Even clients who reject you today, can become clients down the road if you build a relationship with them.

+The four steps above all focus on presenting clients attractive offers.
+So how do you tailor yourself to what dream clients are looking for?
 First you need to understand what they’re looking for.
 What are their pains, hopes, dreams and fears?
 If you’re not sure, here are a couple places you can get clues:

 - Their job advertisements.
 If they’re hiring, they might straight up tell you that their goal is to: “grow their audience.”
 Use this!